zoutapps/laravel-backpack-multiauth/README.md

 `composer require zoutapps/laravel-backpack-multiauth --dev`

-Add this to your requires: `"zoutapps/laravel-backpack-multiauth": "dev-master"` and then run `composer update`

 ### Step 2: Add the Service Provider

 You'll only want to use this package for local development, so you don't want to update the production `providers` array in `config/app.php`.
 Instead, add the provider in `app/Providers/AppServiceProvider.php`, like so: